As of 2 April 2019

 Definition of targets to promote the participation of women and men in management positions

 The Supervisory Board has set a target of 33.33% for the proportion of women on the Executive Board of Schaltbau Holding AG and 16.67% for the proportion of women on the Supervisory Board of Schaltbau Holding AG.
 The intention is to achieve these targets by 30 June 2022.
-At the end of 2017, the proportion of women on the two boards was 0% in each case.
+At the end of 2018, the proportion of women on the Executive Board was 0% and on the Supervisory Board was 16.67%.

 General Meeting of Shareholders